m-01101101/product-analytics/recommendation-systems/readme.md

 > user-based collaborative filtering finds similar users to the one you are making a recommendation for and suggests items these similar users enjoy.
 Item-based collaborative filtering finds similar items to those that the user you are making recommendations for likes and recommends those.

+> any given movie can, to a rough degree of approximation, be described in terms of some basic attributes such as overall quality, whether it's an action movie or a comedy, what stars are in it, and so on.
+And every user's preferences can likewise be roughly described in terms of whether they tend to rate high or low, whether they prefer action movies or comedies, what stars they like, and so on. -- Simon Funk, on the Netflix Prize

 Pros of __item based filtering__;

 - The meta-data relating to items is stationery, whereas user preferences change over time